Kevin Lesko (LBNL) and Keenan Thomas (UC Berkeley, LBNL)

 Example Student Project: The student will gain an understanding and expertise in using HPGe detectors including their maintenance and operation, preparation and loading of samples, and analysis of gamma-ray spectra to provide measurements reported to users.
 As part of this experience, the student will learn principles of basic nuclear physics and natural radioactivity including half-life, decay modes, secular equilibrium, and the nature of the uranium and thorium decay series including radon.
-The student will participate in measurements being provided to experiments such as LZ and MAJORANA.
+The student will participate in measurements being provided to experiments such as LZ, LEGEND and nEXO.
 The student will also assist in routine underground activities at the BHUC including operations within the clean room such as maintenance of equipment, installation of new systems, filling/exchanging of liquid nitrogen, and sample preparation/inventory.
-Opportunities for analysis of samples within the students own interests (geological, biological, residential radon, etc.) will also be made available during the experience.
+Opportunities for analysis of samples within the student’s own interests (geological, biological, residential radon, etc.) will also be made available during the experience.

-Inductively Coupled Plasma Mass Spectrometry (ICP-MS) is a complementary technique to the high purity germanium (HPGe) detectors that are ubiquitously used in underground labs.
+Inductively Coupled Plasma Mass Spectrometry (ICP-MS) is a complementary technique to the HPGe detectors that are ubiquitously used in underground labs (as described in Project 1).
 In the standard ICP-MS technique, liquid samples are pumped into a nebulizer where it is mixed with argon gas to form a fine aerosol and sent into the plasma torch.
 The molecules of the aerosol are broken into ions by the plasma and sent through the mass spectrometry interface consisting of sampling and skimmer cones and into an ion focusing system which directs the ions into the mass separation device and finally onto the detector.
 One advantage of ICP-MS over HPGe is in the measurement speed.
 Once the sample is prepared, ICP-MS takes less than five minutes to analyze one sample, whereas the HPGe detector may take up to a month.
 Additionally, smaller sample sizes are required with ICP-MS and if laser ablation is utilized, ICP-MS can become a location-specific technique.
 A disadvantage of ICP-MS is in the preparation of the sample (if laser ablation is not used).
 A solid sample must be dissolved to a concentration of less than 1%.
 Preconcentration methods may be used prior to introduction into the ICP-MS.

 Example Student Project: Perhaps more important than the ICP-MS itself is the sample preparation required to achieve ultra-trace sensitivities required for low background experiments.
 The preparation of a sample for ICP-MS analysis requires great care.
 The sample must be tracked from its origin, through preparation and to the ICP-MS itself.
 Any step taken along the way could cause contamination of the sample and must be examined carefully.
 Sample preparation techniques for ICP-MS radiopurity measurements are constantly being researched and refined.
 The student would work to develop new sample preparation methods with applications to low background physics experiments.